-Ross Kemp is the award-winning actor, author and BAFTA award-winning documentary maker.
+Ross Kemp is an award-winning actor, author and BAFTA award-winning documentary maker.

 Ross rose to prominence in the role of ‘Grant Mitchell’ in the EastEnders between 1990 and 1999.